The Outer Limits (1963 TV series): Production

-The Outer Limits was originally broadcast on the American television network ABC (1963–65).
-49 episodes were produced.
+The Outer Limits was originally broadcast on the ABC Television Network ABC (1963–65).
+There were 49 episodes produced.
 It was one of many series influenced by The Twilight Zone and Science Fiction Theatre, though it ultimately proved influential in its own right.
 In the unaired pilot, it was called Please Stand By, but ABC rejected that title.
 Series creator Leslie Stevens retitled it The Outer Limits.
 With a few changes, the pilot aired as the premiere episode, "The Galaxy Being".

 Writers included creator Stevens and Joseph Stefano (screenwriter of the film Psycho), who was the Season 1 producer and creative guiding force, and who wrote more of the series' episodes than anyone.
 Future Oscar-winning screenwriter Robert Towne (Chinatown) wrote "The Chameleon", the final Season 1 episode.
 A pair of Season 2 episodes, "Soldier" and "Demon with a Glass Hand", were written by Harlan Ellison.
 The latter won a Writers' Guild Award.

 Writer Joseph Stefano was recruited in a late night phone call from Leslie Stevens; the two men had known each other for years.
 Stevens met him with composer/producer Dominic Frontiere and pitched the series to him asking him to come on as a writer and producer.
-Stefano, who had never produced before, felt reassured by Associate Producer Robert Justman to support him as Justman had experience in TV.
+Stefano, who had never produced before, felt reassured by Associate Producer Robert H. Justman to support him as Justman had experience in TV.

 Season 1 combined science fiction and horror, while Season 2 was more focused on 'hard science fiction' stories, dropping the recurring "scary monster" motif of Season 1.
 Each episode in Season 1 was to have a monster or creature as a critical part of the story line in a villain of the week format.
 Season 1 writer and producer Joseph Stefano believed this element was necessary to provide fear, suspense, or at least a center for plot development.
 This kind of story element became known as "the bear".
 This device was, however, mostly dropped in Season 2 after Stefano left.